 If a tenancy has lasted less than 6 months, the landlord does not have to give a ground as to why the tenancy is ending.

-If a tenancy lasts 6 months or more, the landlord must give a ground, as to why a tenancy is ending.
+If a tenancy lasts 6 months or more (known as a 'Part 4' tenancy), the landlord must give a ground, as to why a tenancy is ending.
 By law, the grounds to end a tenancy must be one of the following:

 1. The tenant has breached their responsibilities

-The tenant has not complied with the responsibilities of the tenancy, despite being notified of this and being given reasonable time to correct the matter(s).
+The tenant has not complied with their responsibilities, despite being notified of this in writing by the landlord and being given reasonable time to remedy the matter(s).

 2. The property is not suited to the tenant’s needs